ITU-AI-ML-in-5G-Challenge/sotirischatzimiltis_sdn_ids/README.md

 Dataset available at [Zenodo Dataset](https://zenodo.org/records/13939009?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6Ijg3M2RiZDc1LTQzYTQtNGVmMy1iZTdlLWM4MWE0ZTVmNzY0MSIsImRhdGEiOnt9LCJyYW5kb20iOiJhNWM2NjJmNTQ2NjI3YTU1NTUzNTM5ZTE2MzA3ZTE1NyJ9.fP1GLAQo7o7cCr6CNpffZP0Oso2zZ7OAKMOgfZqcOvKWW3Y66RuS1top0fS9U7jslFw1wwBb8CHuaVR0kX0lSw)
 #### Abstract:
 Software Defined Networks (SDNs) have revolutionised the way modern networks are managed and orchestrated.
 This sophisticated infrastructure can provide numerous benefits but at the same time introduce several security challenges.
-A centralised controller holds the responsibility of managing the network traﬀic, thus making it an attractive target to attackers.
+A centralised controller holds the responsibility of managing the network traffic, thus making it an attractive target to attackers.
 Intrusion detection systems (IDS) play a crucial role in identifying and addressing security threats within the SDN.
-By utilising machine learning algorithms an anomaly based detection system was established to identify deviation in network behaviour.
+In this paper, we developed an SDN-IDS system by utilising machine learning techniques for anomaly detection to identify deviations in network behaviour.
+This is specifically challenging due to the fact that we only have a few samples from several of the attack classes, i.e. minority classes.
 Five machine learning algorithms were employed to train the SDN-IDS, and ultimately, the most appropriate one was chosen.
-The SDN-IDS demonstrated an exceptional overall performance, particularly when using the XGBoost Classifier trained with a feature-reduced dataset, reaching 99.9% accuracy as well as 99.9 F1-score.
-Moreover, an analysis of the impact of class imbalance practices was conducted to demonstrate that specific techniques can enhance the classification performance of minority attacks.
-The Decision Tree (DT) model, trained on a feature-reduced and resampled dataset using cost-sensitive learning, achieved an impressive overall performance with 99.87% accuracy and an F1-score of 99.87.
-Additionally, it demonstrated outstanding proficiency in identifying 12 out of the 15 possible traﬀic classes
+Moreover, we applied the SMOTE and TOMEK link re-samplings on the dataset as well as a cost-sensitive learning technique to enhance the classification performance of the minority attacks.
+The Decision Tree (DT) model, trained on a feature-reduced and resampled dataset using cost-sensitive learning, achieved an impressive overall performance with 99.87\% accuracy and an F1-score of 99.87.
+Additionally, it demonstrated a classification accuracy above 99\% in identifying 11 out of the 15 possible traffic classes.

 ####  Software Defined Network Intrusion Detection System (SDN-IDS) Architecture:
 ![plot](https://github.com/ITU-AI-ML-in-5G-Challenge/sotirischatzimiltis_sdn_ids/blob/main/Figures/ITU_SDN_IDS.png)